rchikhi/2022-pangenome-aws/README.md

 Part D: Cleanup the cloud resources after the analysis is performed

 **Warning**: Cloud analyses aren't free.
-The cost of this session will be covered by Alpaca/Pangaia.
+The cost of this session will be covered by Institut Pasteur.
 Please be mindful of not launching too large instances.
 You may check the https://instances.vantage.sh/ website for costs.

 The rest of this document will guide you towards the steps.

+## Part A: Create, launch a AWS cloud instance

 1. Signing in to EC2 console